Technology-Notes/PureDarwin-PureDarwin-wiki/Home.md

 -----------------------------
 Please see the right-hand side navigation bar for wiki documentation.
 Note that due to the migration of this content from Google Pages to this GitHub Wiki some links might be broken.
 In this case you should be able to find the correct page in the right-hand side navigation.
 It would be very kind if you could fix the wiki in this case.

+See the [Changelog](https://github.com/PureDarwin/PureDarwin/wiki/_history) for recent updates of this Wiki.

 *NEW!* Getting the code
 -------------------------
 We have just finished migrating the project repository from [Google Code](https://code.google.com/p/puredarwin), to [GitHub](https://github.com/PureDarwin/PureDarwin), and encourage visitors to use the GitHub repository for both contribution, and checking out the latest build source.